Pooriadf/fluidsimfoam/doc/index.md

-# Fluidsimfoam documentation
+# Fluidsimfoam Documentation

-Fluidsimfoam is a Python package and a thin interface over [OpenFOAM].
-It provides a framework to (i) describe in Python sets of similar simulations, (ii) organize parameters, (iii) launch/restart multiple simulations and (iv) load simulations to read the associated parameters/data and produce nice figures/movies.
+Fluidsimfoam is a Python framework for [OpenFOAM] that enables modern, Python-based workflows for CFD simulations.
+It provides tools to:

+- **Describe** sets of similar simulations in Python
+- **Organize** parameters hierarchically and reproducibly
+- **Generate** OpenFOAM input files programmatically
+- **Launch** and restart simulations with simple commands
+- **Analyze** results and produce figures/movies

 ```{list-table}
 * - Repository